 In 2016 he was a member of the judging panel at the MIA Photo Fair in Milan.

 Jim is currently working on various commissions.
-His next solo exhibition will be in May/June 2018 in London's Oxo Gallery on the South Bank.
+His next solo exhibition, 'Windrush: Portrait of a Generation' will be in May/June 2018 in London's Oxo Gallery on the South Bank.

 Katy Barron is a curator, writer and art adviser, specializing in photography.